-We envision a world in which epilepsy is widely understood, and where those who live with it feel fully supported.
+We envision a world in which epilepsy and seizures are widely understood, and where those who live with them feel fully supported.

-We build a caring community for people affected by epilepsy, through support, education and awareness.
+We build a caring community for people affected by epilepsy and other seizure disorders, through support, education and awareness.

-We are solely dedicated to supporting people living with epilepsy to live well.
+We are solely dedicated to supporting people living with epilepsy and other seizure disorders to live well.

 CHILDREN AND YOUTH SERVICES

 With the diagnosis of epilepsy in a child, Epilepsy Toronto is often the first place a parent turns to for information, support and help.
-Our Children and Youth Services Director understands fully what parents are going through and can provide one-on-one counseling and years of acquired knowledge on how to overcome obstacles; social, medical or educational.
-Our counselor will involve parents, schools and supporting agencies in navigating the education system, ensuring that appropriate accommodations are made.
+Our Children and Youth Services councellors understand fully what parents are going through and can provide one-on-one counselling and years of acquired knowledge on how to overcome obstacles such as social, medical or educational.
+Our counselors will involve parents, schools and supporting agencies in navigating the education system, ensuring that appropriate accommodations are made.
 Interactive and fun presentations are available for students and teachers to learn how to respond to seizures appropriately.
 Seminars and workshops on topics relevant to parents of children living with epilepsy are routinely presented and offer the often harried parent a helping hand in coping.
 Click here to go to our CHILDREN AND YOUTH SERVICES page.

-Our Adult Services Councelors specialize in empowering clients with the resources and tools they need to manage their condition and improve their quality of life.
-Epilepsy Toronto facilitates a variety of adult support groups including the following.
+Our Adult Services Counsellors specialize in empowering clients with the resources and tools they need to manage their condition and improve their quality of life.
+Epilepsy Toronto facilitates a variety of adult support groups including the following: